THIS WEB PAGE IS ALSO AVAILABLE AS

 Are you faced with a desperate situation?
-The prayer to St. Jude (pictured at left) printed below helps remind us that nothing is impossible with God, even help when you’re at your wit’s end.
+The prayers to St. Jude (pictured at left) printed below help remind us that nothing is impossible with God, even help when you’re at your wit’s end.
 Considering that thanksgiving notes appear in newspapers to this patron saint of desperate cases, praying to him must have some effect!

 St. Jude was one of the twelve Apostles.
 Mark’s (3:18) and Matthew’s (10:3) gospels refer to him as Thaddeus (a surname meaning “amiable or “loving”), possibly in part to distinguish him from Judas Iscariot, our Lord’s betrayer!
 John’s gospel refers to him in the last supper as “Judas… not the Iscariot” (14:22).